top of page

 IMG_5077_q5.jpg

-Especially in the skin-on-frame construction, traditional Inuit measurement systems can be used to create kayaks that are perfectly adapted to the paddlers weight and size.
-When building a traditional Greenland kayak, steam bending of the ash or oak ribs is a particularly interesting crafting technique.
+The kayak originated in the Arctic region, where it was used for hunting and fishing.
+Today's skin-on-frame construction is based on the historical construction of the Inuit, who built the kayak frame from wood and bone and covered it with animal hides.
+Modern sea kayaks are based on typical shapes of these historic kayaks.
+When building a traditional Greenland kayak, steam bending the ash or oak ribs is a particularly interesting skill.
 A modern alternative to the traditional skin-on-frame construction method is the fuselage frame construction method, in which the steam-bent ribs are replaced by frames made of sheet material.
-These can be sawed out with a jigsaw or CNC milled as in the NANOOK kayak kit.
+These can be sawed out with a jigsaw or, as with the NANOOK kayak kit, milled using modern CNC technology.

 IMG_7926.2_q50.jpg